vers-one/EpubReader/README.md

 // Book's authors (list of authors names)
 List<string> authors = epubBook.AuthorList;

-// Book's cover image (null if there are no cover) Image coverImage = epubBook.CoverImage;
+// Book's cover image (null if there is no cover) Image coverImage = epubBook.CoverImage;